uswds/uswds-site/_components/language-selector/guidance/variants/unstyled/when-to-use.md

-- **Limited space.** The unstyled version of the language button is great if you have limited space in your area of placement.
+- **Limited space.** The unstyled version of the language button is good solution if you have limited space in your area of placement.
 - **Secondary navigation.** You may also use it in a secondary or maintenance navigation section as long as the navigation remains visible on desktop and mobile.